yaacine/QR-Registration/README.md

 # QR-Registration
-An android app that helps organize the registrations during an event.
+A mobile app to check present participents during an event.